MuhammadTayyabIlyas/MCP_Monetring_Tool/README.md

 ## 📋 Overview

 A comprehensive monitoring solution that ensures your **Model Context Protocol (MCP) servers** remain healthy and connected.
-Built for developers using Claude Code with multiple MCP integrations.
+Built for developers using MCP integrations.

 ### 🎯 What This Does